 Going Coastal is a five-bedroom, four-bath third row beach house located 0.8 miles north of Garden City Pier.
-This house featured a fully-equipped kitchen complete with dishwasher, microwave, as well as a washer, dryer, central heat and air conditioning, and ceiling fans throughout.
-Six TVs and Wi-Fi are also provided.
+This house featured a fully-equipped kitchen complete with stainless steel appliances including a dishwasher and microwave, as well as a washer, dryer, central heat and air conditioning, and ceiling fans throughout.
+Six Smart TVs and Wi-Fi are also provided.
 One bedroom is located on the first floor with semi-private bath, four are on the second (two en suite, two with Jack-and-Jill bath).
 Sleeping accommodations include two king (one first floor) and two queen-sized beds, plus one double-over-double bunk bed, one twin trundle, one twin ottoman, and a double-sized sleeper sofa.
 Outdoor amenities include a 10-by-22-foot private swimming pool and two outdoor showers (one enclosed) with hot and cold water.
 Interior stairway.
+Owner will reimburse guests up to $150 for golf cart rental during their stay.
+Outdoor outlets are available to charge electric golf carts.
 Permits trailers.
 Permits motorcycles.
 No smoking.
 No pets.
 Check-out maid service is included.
 Linens included.
 Maximum occupancy: 16

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
 Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.